HISPANIC • LATINO/A • LATINX

 As a result of the integration of various ethnic European and African ethnic groups into Latin America, it is common to see a range of hair textures from little to no curl pattern to the tightest coil.
 When examining the precolonial styles of South America, braids and hair ornaments such as ribbons and beads were a popular way to sculpt and decorate hair.
 Like African tradition, braiding in the Latinx community is a social art because of the time it takes to create this form of protective styling.

-Although Eurocentric ideals created a caste system that categorized afro-centric characteristics as less desirable, attitudes are beginning to change, and natural curls and coils are becoming more accepted.
+Although Eurocentric ideals created a caste system that categorized Afro-centric characteristics as less desirable, attitudes are beginning to change, and natural curls and coils are becoming more accepted.
 We are even seeing a rise of Hispanic, Latino/a and Latinx beauty brands for skin and curly hair in mainstream retailers.
+Check out our resource page for noteable Latinx beauty brands,

 Subscribe to KYH Newsletter